 My research centers on the U.S. Congress, money in politics, electoral campaigns, and political organizations.
 Much of this work investigates the strategic choices of candidates and financial contributors in congressional campaigns, with an emphasis on primary elections.
 To do so, I employ original data, natural language processing, causal inference tools, experiments, and structural estimation of formal models.
+My research is forthcoming and published in Proceedings of the National Academy of Sciences, Journal of Politics, British Journal of Political Science, and Political Science Research and Methods.

 Publications